-Auto crashes are the leading cause of unintentional accidental injury deaths in the United States that resulted in more than 34,000 fatalities in 2012.
-This tragic statistic represents four people losing their lives in a traffic accident on average every hour year round.
-It is an unfortunate fact that many people die each year due to careless and reckless driving, leaving the victims’ families to grieve for their loss while attempting to understand why these types of tragedies happen.
-Rosenfeld Injury Lawyers help families who have lost a loved one in an automobile accident in Chicago and across Illinois.
-We encourage you to speak to our Chicago auto accident attorneys without any cost or obligation about your legal options under Illinois wrongful death law.
+Auto crashes cause the most unintentional accidental injury deaths in the US.
+They result in more than 34,000 fatalities in 2012.
+This means four people lose their lives in a traffic accident every hour.
+It is an unfortunate fact that many people die each year due to careless and reckless driving.
+This leaves the victims’ families to grieve for them.
+They also must attempt to understand why this tragedy happened.
+Rosenfeld Injury Lawyers LLC help families who have lost a loved one in an automobile accident.
+We work in Chicago and across Illinois.
+We encourage you to speak to our Chicago auto accident attorneys.
+It will be without any cost or obligation.
+It will cover your legal options under Illinois wrongful death law.

 - Causes of Fatalities in Illinois Auto Accidents

 - How to Win a Wrongful Death Lawsuit from an Illinois Auto Accident